What Is Local SEO?

-Questions and answers do not appear within your Google my Business listing because it was created via Maps and bolted into the business knowledge panel.
+Questions and answers do not appear within your Google Business Profile because it was created via Maps and bolted into the business knowledge panel.

-Just because this is not within the GMB dashboard, does not mean it should be ignored.
+Just because this is not within the GBP dashboard, does not mean it should be ignored.

 I recommend populating a few popular questions and answers to help customers if they search in this area.
 I would also check every now and again for any question asked by new customers.

-If you have a mobile Google Maps app that is attached to the same account as GMB, you should get a notification via Maps when a user asks a question.
+If you have a mobile Google Maps app that is attached to the same account as GBP, you should get a notification via Maps when a user asks a question.